SkyScreamer

 SkyScreamer is an amusement ride located at several Six Flags theme parks in North America.
 Designed by Funtime, an Austrian ride manufacturer, the attraction is one of their "Star Flyer" models.
-Since 2011, Six Flags has installed SkyScreamers in ten of their parks.

 Riders aboard SkyScreamer are carried aloft in two-person swing-like chairs attached to a rotating gondola mounted on a central tower.
-When the gondola reaches the top of the tower, riders are swung in a wide circle at speeds approaching 43 mph, with expansive views of the adjacent countryside.
+When the gondola reaches the top of the tower, riders are swung in a wide circle at speeds approaching 43 mph, with a bird's eye view of the surrounding area.
 The ride is marketed to both thrill-ride enthusiasts and patrons seeking a more family-friendly experience.